ROME III. The Arecibo Search for Star-Planet Interactions at 5 GHz: Discussion

+\emph{55 Cnc.--} The 55 Cnc binary system consists of a K0 primary, an M4.5 secondary, and five exoplanets that circle the primary.
+The closest orbiting exoplanet, the sub-Neptune 55 Cnc e, may be close enough to its host star to cause star-planet interactions, although its magnetosphere would likely present a very small cross section to the stellar wind for plasma flow-obstacle interactions.
+While \citet{fol20} determined that 55 Cnc e likely orbits within its parent star's Alfv\'{e}n radius, \citet{mor21} determined that a planetary magnetic field of $B\sim$1 G would generate $\sim$10$^{5}$ less energy than required to explain the photometric phase variations observed in the system by CHEOPS.
+Similarly, we found no evidence for star-planet induced coronal emissions in this system.

-\citet{laz04} and \citet{rei10} estimated that 51 Peg b may emit $\nu\sim$1.2 MHz, or $\nu\sim$7 MHz, radio waves up to a level of $\Phi_{radio}\sim$251 mJy, or $\Phi_{radio}\sim$0.8 mJy, respectively.
-Both cutoff frequencies, however, are below the terrestrial ionospheric frequency threshold. \citet{saa01} found no sign of star-planet interactions in the \ion{Ca}{2} IRT down to $\sim$3.2\%. \citet{shk03} reported significant nightly activity for 51 Peg which they suggested might be cyclical and phase shifted based on $\sim$10 nights of \ion{Ca}{2} H \& K observations.
+\emph{51 Peg.--} \citet{saa01} found no sign of star-planet interactions in the \ion{Ca}{2} infrared triplet (IRT) down to $\sim$3.2\%. \citet{shk03} reported significant nightly activity for 51 Peg which they suggested might be cyclical and phase-shifted based on $\sim$10 nights of \ion{Ca}{2} H and K observations.
 Subsequent observations found no variability down to 0.001 \citep{shk05}.
-While our observations are agnostic with respect to this prediction of auroral emissions, we found no evidence for star-planet induced coronal activity at $\phi_{orb}\sim$0.22, nor at $\phi_{orb}\sim$0.43, near the anticipated tidal activity enhancement zone.
+We found no evidence for magnetic star-planet induced coronal activity either at $\phi_{orb}\sim$0.22 or at $\phi_{orb}\sim$0.43, near the anticipated tidal activity enhancement zone.